 The primary role of SFA is to provide financial resources to students who would otherwise be unable to receive post-secondary education.
 The PBF Metric 7, University Access Rate, was defined as the percent of undergraduates with a Pell grant.
-Student Financial Affairs was responsible for compiling information used in this file submission.
+In November 2016, the BOG changed Metric 3 to utilize the amount of grants and scholarships student received to calculate the Cost to the Student.

 We reviewed SFA's documented procedures for data extraction, review and upload, noting no significant changes since the prior audit in staffing, procedures, or BOG reporting requirements.
-Based on the results of our review, we concluded that SFA employed adequate processes to ensure data accuracy, completeness, and timely creation of the load file.